 - Tearing of ligaments of tendons during the trauma

 There are usually trigger points at various places in the head or neck and shoulders that elicit headache pain when pressed on.
-When trigger points are identified, there can be increased weakness, fatigue and stiffness of the associated muscles.
-When the patient stiffens the neck to avoid moving the head, this actually contributes to muscle fatigue and spasm, making the headache worse.
-These people often have poor posture, which also worsens the headache syndrome.Chronic Post-traumatic Headache Patients
+When trigger points are identified, there can be an increased weakness, fatigue, and stiffness of the associated muscles.
+When the patient stiffens the neck to avoid moving the head, this contributes to muscle fatigue and spasm, making the headache worse.
+These people often have poor posture, which also worsens the headache syndrome.Chronic Post-Traumatic Headache Patients

-People with posttraumatic headaches secondary to mild traumatic brain injury often report their pain is between 7 and 10 on a ten-point scale of pain perception.
-Even when going through pain-reducing therapy, they function much better but tend to still rate their pain as high.
+People with post-traumatic headaches secondary to mild traumatic brain injury often report their pain is between 7 and 10 on a ten-point scale of pain perception.
+Even when going through pain-reducing therapy, they function much better but still rate their pain as high.

-In evaluating a patient for a PTTHA, the muscular findings are more obvious than any nerve-related findings.
-There are trigger points, muscle stiffness and decreased range of motion of the neck due to pain.
+In evaluating a patient for a PTTHA, the muscular findings are more evident than any nerve-related findings.
+There are trigger points, muscle stiffness, and decreased range of motion of the neck due to pain.
 There is often pain on the anterior neck muscles and evidence of jaw misalignment when they open their mouths.

 These can occur in the absence of a previous migraine or a family history of migraine headaches.
-It is similar to the type of headache seen in mild traumatic brain injury and can be related to an acid-base distro with migraines, there is often the presence of neurological symptoms such as transient amnesia, vertigo, visual and hearing deficits, as well as the risk for seizures.
-There is a relationship between the trigeminovascular system which results in hyperemia (increased blood flow) to the brain.
-Symptoms commonly associated with these types of migraines include vertigo, disequilibrium, dizziness, and intolerance of motion.
+It is similar to the type of headache seen in mild traumatic brain injury and can be related to an acid-base distro with migraines.
+There is often the presence of neurological symptoms such as transient amnesia, vertigo, visual and hearing deficits, and the risk for seizures.
+There is a relationship between the trigeminovascular system, which results in hyperemia (increased blood flow) to the brain.
+Symptoms commonly associated with these migraines include vertigo, disequilibrium, dizziness, and intolerance of motion.
 These findings can also occur in the absence of an actual headache.

-Different levels of cervical injury to the discs and bones contribute to different areas of the head involved in headache.
+Different levels of cervical injury to the discs and bones contribute to other areas of the head involved in headaches.
 This type of headache is a referred pain from nerves supplying the neck area.
-These headaches can be brought on by pushing on various areas of the C-spine and are generally treated with steroid or anesthetic injections to the sensitive areas.
-These measures are, however temporary and things like radiofrequency neurotomy or radiofrequency denaturation of the occipital nerve may have to be done in order to permanently relieve the pain.
+These headaches can be brought on by pushing on various regions of the C-spine and are generally treated with steroid or anesthetic injections to the sensitive areas.
+However, these measures are temporary, and things like radiofrequency neurotomy or radiofrequency denaturation of the occipital nerve may have to be done to permanently relieve the pain.